quintagroup/quintagroup.theme.sunrain/quintagroup/theme/sunrain/README.txt

 * Search Box.
 New approach to site search display is implemented in this theme.
 In particular, searchSection is hidden during common page view.
 Simply hover the cursor to the search box area and the searchSection appears.

-* SunRain Plone Theme changes default Plone look using tableless layout.

-* Improved thumbnail display view.
+* Improved thumbnail display view (switch to Thumbnail view)

 **Additional Features**